ethanygao/backprop-free_LLM_pruning/README.md

 This script will prune llama-2-7b model with sparsity (`s`) of 30%, 40%, 50%, corresponding the `rates=("0.7" "0.60" "0.50")` (`1-s`) in the script.
 If needed, modify the dataset path in `datautils` folder.
 Each experiment has an independent directory, with `prune_info.pt` saved, which is critical for model pruning.
 More details can be found in `pgpruning.py`.

+`<gpu_id>` is the GPU ID you want to use, e.g., `0` or `1`.
+Due to the memory efficiency of the pruning process, a single GPU with 24GB memory is sufficient for pruning the 7B model.

 ### Evaluate Pruned Model
 ```
 python prune_channel/eval.py \